 Universal Support: Over time, JPEG’s widespread use led to a virtuous cycle of adoption.
 As more software and hardware vendors supported it, more creators used it.
 From image editing software to cameras to browsers, JPEG became the default or go-to option.

-Simplicity and Usability: JPEG doesn’t bombard users with too many options.
-While formats like PNG might offer features like transparency, and GIFs support animation, JPEG is straightforward.
-It’s for static images, and it compresses them well.
-This simplicity has made it a preferred choice for many who might not need advanced features.
+Simplicity and Usability: JPEG is straightforward and doesn’t overwhelm users with options.
+While formats like PNG support transparency and GIFs allow animation, JPEG is designed for static images and offers efficient compression.
+This simplicity has made it a popular choice for those who don’t require advanced features.

-Embedded Metadata: JPEG allows for embedding metadata directly within the image file, such as EXIF data from cameras.
-This feature has been beneficial for photographers and archivists, as vital information like shutter speed, aperture, date taken, and even geolocation can be stored with the image.
+Embedded Metadata: JPEG supports embedding metadata directly within the image file, such as EXIF data from cameras.
+This feature is useful for photographers and archivists, allowing them to store important details like shutter speed, aperture, date taken, and even geolocation alongside the image.

 The popularity of the JPEG format is a blend of age, accessibility, and the network effects of broad adoption.
 While newer formats, including WebP, offer technical improvements, JPG’s deep-seated presence ensures it remains a dominant player.